 The main things I ask when someone is looking for a camera recommendation:

-1. What are you using it for and how will you edit the footage?
+- What are you using it for, and how will you edit the footage?

-If your main goal is to simply have footage if something is happening, make sure it has a loop record option or a really big microSD card.
-If you are only going to be using your phone to pull and edit the footage then I would recommend GoPro, Insta360, or DJI for their phone interfaces are great.
-I highly recommend one with a removable battery and memory card to anyone reading this.
-If you need unique angles or want to get creative then look at the 360 lineup of cameras.
+If your main goal is to have footage if something is happening simply, make sure it has a loop record option or a really big microSD card.
+If you will only be using your phone to pull and edit the footage, I would recommend

 Here’s an article all about my favorite bike camera setups right now.